 Read more from this author ...

 JOIN one of our volunteer teams!
-Now seeking researchers, social media team, communications, campaigns and more!
+Now seeking analysts, social media team, communications, campaigns and more!

 Are you passionate about global issues?
 Do you believe our generation has the power to build a more peaceful, just and sustainable world?
 And are you eager to build the leadership and communications skills to make change happen?
 Then WE NEED YOU!
 Americans for Informed Democracy is a national youth network amplifying the story, voice and power of global youth.
 Through cutting-edge leadership training programs, sparking conversations around the power of youth online, capturing the stories of youth global leaders and supporting events on campuses, we’re … [Read more...]